Yemen says air strike targeted al Qaeda leaders

 On Monday, missiles fired from a U.S. drone killed at least three people travelling in a car in eastern Yemen.

-(Reporting by Mohammed Ghobari; Writing by Mahmoud Habboush; Editing by Rosalind Russell)
+(Reporting by Mohammed Ghobari; Writing by Mahmoud Habboush; Editing by Janet Lawrence)

 LONDON Two British medics who abandoned studies in Sudan to join Islamic State with a group of other students have been killed in fighting in Iraq, the BBC reported on Wednesday.